-China's exports return to decline, import growth eases
+China exports shrink as Trump trade tensions loom

-HONG KONG (AP) — China’s exports fell back into contraction again last month, signaling renewed weakness for the world’s second biggest economy as it faces possible trade tensions under Donald Trump’s presidency.
+HONG KONG (AP) — China’s exports fell back into contraction last month, signaling renewed weakness for the world’s second biggest economy as it faces possible trade tensions under Donald Trump’s presidency.

 Customs data posted Friday showed that exports shrank 6.1 percent to $209.4 billion in December compared with the year-ago period.